pyxem/orix/CONTRIBUTING.rst

 Docs GitHub action.
 To check that the notebooks with stored cell outputs are compatible with the current API, we run a scheduled GitHub Action every Monday morning which checks that the notebooks run OK and that they produce the same output now as when they were last executed.
-We use `nbval <https://nbval.readthedocs.io>`_ for this.
+We use `nbval <https://nbval.readthedocs.io>`__ for this.

-The user guide notebooks can be run interactively in the browser with the help of `Binder <https://mybinder.readthedocs.io>`_.
-When creating a server from the orix source code, Binder installs the packages listed in the `environment.yml` configuration file, which must include all `doc` dependencies in `setup.py` necessary to run the notebooks.
+The tutorial notebooks can be run interactively in the browser with the help of `Binder <https://mybinder.readthedocs.io>`__.
+When creating a server from the orix source code, Binder installs the packages listed in the ``environment.yml`` configuration file, which must include all ``doc`` dependencies in ``setup.py`` necessary to run the notebooks.

 Deprecations
 ============